Skipton Building Society Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This software facilitates the way you can prove to lender panels that you are, and can stay fully compliant with their instructions, with notifications given on Skipton Building Society’s changes.
-Even though utilising COMPLETIONmonitor is not a prerequisite for Skipton Building Society , demonstrating you can remain up to date with Skipton Building Society’s Handbook requirements is a helpful support to your panel application and, more importantly, protect your firm’s panel standing.
+This software assists the way you can demonstrate to lender panels that you are, and can stay fully compliant with their instructions, with alerts on Skipton Building Society’s changes.
+While utilising this technology is not a condition for acceptance on the Skipton Building Society panel, demonstrating you can remain up to date with Skipton Building Society’s Handbook requirements is an excellent support to your panel application and, more importantly, safeguard your firm’s panel status.

-COMPLETIONmonitor creates real-time alerts, automatically produces regulatory and CQS reports, and will enhance your firm's efficiency.
-In addition it is simply to use, cost-effective and, for some firms, results in reduced PII premiums.
+COMPLETIONmonitor generates real-time alerts, automatically produces regulatory and CQS reports, and will enhance your firm's efficiency.
+It is also user friendly, cost-effective and, for many firms, leads to reduced PII premiums.

 Find a Law Firm approved by Skipton Building Society

-Mortgage companies frequently vary their requirements.
+Lenders frequently change their requirements.
 The UK Finance Lenders’ Handbook requirements from Skipton Building Society are not guidelines, they are instructions from a client.
 As with many clients, instructions can change - and they do change, frequently:

 A Timeline of Policy Changes